zorgoros/Rasa-hotel-booking-bot/Readme.md

 ## Setup Instructions

 ### 1. Prerequisites
-- Python 3.9 or later
+- Python 3.9 or later (3.9 is preferrable)
 - Rasa (install via `pip install rasa`)
 - SQLite (pre-installed with Python)
 - Flask (for the optional API)